County palatine: Durham, Chester, and Lancaster

 Palatine powers over Lancashire were conferred on the first duke of Lancaster in 1351, at the same time as his promotion from the status of earl.
 This was only the second dukedom created in England, following that of Cornwall in 1337, which also became associated with palatine powers.
 The dukedom was united with the Crown on the accession of Henry IV in 1399, but the vast estates of the Duchy of Lancaster were never assimilated into the Crown Estate, continuing even today to be separately administered for the monarch as Duke of Lancaster.
 The rights exercised through the Duchy, rather than the Crown, included its palatine powers over Lancashire, the last of which were revoked only in 1873.
 In the county palatine of Lancaster, the loyal toast is to "the King, Duke of Lancaster".

 The king's writs did not run in these three palatine counties until the nineteenth century and, until the 1970s, Lancashire and Durham had their own courts of chancery (see Court of Chancery of the County Palatine of Lancaster and Court of Chancery of the County Palatine of Durham and Sadberge).

 The appeal against a decision of the county court of a county palatine had, in the first instance, to be to the court of common pleas of that county palatine.

-The Bailiwick of Ennerdale may be the last liberty ever fully alienated by the Crown and government, retaining quasi-palatinate powers.
-Whereas historic palatinates like Durham and Chester exercised delegated royal authority, Ennerdale’s 1822 conveyance by Crown and Parliament transferred those powers outright in fee simple creating a liberty and bailiwick that functioned “in its own name.”
-Unlike other medieval autonomies later absorbed by the state, Ennerdale’s statutory autonomy was never rescinded.
-Thus, it stands as a unique constitutional relic as the only royal forest and bailiwick privately sold with court leet, court baron, liberty, and enforcement rights intact.

 There are two kings in England, namely, the lord king of England wearing a crown and the lord bishop of Durham wearing a mitre in place of a crown ...